 “We will be following all this very closely and will respond quickly and appropriately, keeping people updated on our website with any new benefit rules or entitlements.”

-Councillor Karen Young, Leader and Portfolio Holder for Resources for St Albans City and District Council: email@example.com, 07495 504570.
+Councillor Karen Young, Portfolio Holder for Resources for St Albans City and District Council: email@example.com, 07495 504570.